AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

         UE_LOG(LogAccelByteEcommerceTest, Fatal, TEXT("Error.
 Code: %d, Reason: %s"), ErrorCode, *ErrorMessage) }));
 ```
-See AccelByte::Wallet::GetWalletInfoByCurrencyCode().
+See `AccelByte::Wallet::GetWalletInfoByCurrencyCode()`.

 ### Entitlement
-Entitlement API for checking user's ownership.
+Entitlement API for checking a users’s entitlements.
 User can query a list of item that belongs to him/her.
-See AccelByte::Api::Entitlement
+See `AccelByte::Api::Entitlement`

 #### Query User Entitlement
-Get list of ownership(s) that belongs to the user.
+Get a list of entitlements that belong to the user.
 ```cpp
 bool bQueryEntitlementSuccess = false;
 bool bQueryResultTrue = false;